Healthy food kids will love

 Treats & desserts

-If you want to give the kids something a bit special for dessert, but don't want it to be packed full of sugar, then these sweet but fruit-packed puds might be just the thing.
+If you want to give the kids something a bit special for dessert, but don't want it to be packed full of sugar, then these fruit-packed puds might be just the thing.
 Remember, though, that we should all be minimising our intake of free sugars.
 Free sugars include those added to food or drinks and those found naturally in honey, syrups, unsweetened juices, smoothies and purées.